As it was at the overture and shall be at the exit music, bliss without end. Amen.

 The War of 1812 and the burning of the White House are depicted in a lengthy musical scene known as the “Sonatina.”
 Bernstein’s music was some of his most interesting and the song’s concept was quite brilliant.
 However, its relation to the musical as a whole feels rather tangential.
 Nine minutes without the President or First Lady, while British officers ruminate over an abandoned state dinner before they light it on fire.
 It’s an eight minute sequence whose centerpiece is a variation on “To Tunes of Anacreon” which later became the melody for the National Anthem.
 It’s of exceptional quality but it exemplifies what is wrong with the musical itself: a series of historical anecdotes, amusing non sequiturs and tangents that lack cohesiveness.

 Then we have “Duet for One (The First Lady of the Land),” one of my all-time favorite musical theatre numbers.
 Routledge absolutely nails it on its first public performance.
 The unlikely nine minute showstopper became one of the only moments in the entire show that worked in any town.
-Ms. Routledge delighted with a schizophrenic switching back and before between a belty Grant and a coloratura Lucy Hayes, trading barbs, while telling of one of the most fascinating Presidential elections in American history (Rutherford Hayes gets the Presidency in exchange for removing troops from the South effectively ending Reconstruction and starting the Jim Crow era).
-Philadelphia likes this number and there are even some cries of “Bravo!”if the reception isn’t quite the vociferous mid-show standing ovations received in Manhattan.
+Ms. Routledge delighted crowds switching back and forth between a belty Grant and a coloratura Lucy Hayes with a flip of the trick wig, trading barbs, all the while singing of one of the most fascinating Presidential elections in American history (Rutherford Hayes gets the Presidency in exchange for removing troops from the South effectively ending Reconstruction and starting the Jim Crow era).
+Philadelphia likes this number and there are even some cries of “Bravo!”if the reception isn’t quite as vociferous as the mid-show standing ovations received in Manhattan.

 The next twenty minutes are devoted to Chester Alan Arthur, who became President when James Garfield was assassinated.
 Reid Shelton has a memorable cameo appearance as the brash, corrupt Senator Roscoe Conkling (responsible for Arthur’s political success) who snidely refers to Arthur as “Your Accidency” when it becomes apparent that the new President won’t play dirty politics.
 The President warily agrees to host a dinner party for the Robber Baron elite of America (Rockefeller, Vanderbilt).
 For the evening’s entertainment, a minstrel show is presented highlighting the corruption of these men and insulting them.
 The audience responds better to this segment than I would have expected (having heard from original cast members that there were walkouts and even cases of booing at some performances).